laboratoire écologie et art pour une société en transition

 The residencies offer qualitative added value to young artists who have just graduated from an art school or who are at a later stage in their career and thus reinforce specific and professional working methods.
 The residents assist the artist throughout the entire process of co-creation for a minimum of one year, from the definition to the implementation of the project, including research and documenting. least’s team assist with the research work that the residents wish to carry out by sharing its internal know-how and its network of experts

-The research residencies anchored in these territories are tailor-made by least and the partner venues.
-These periods of immersion are opportunities to integrate the specific and common realities of each context into the research work of the residents.
-To this end, each partner venue will host one artist who will be assisted in networking with scientists, craftspeople and researchers for two to three months, depending on the nature of the project.
+The research residencies in these territories are designed specifically by least and the partner venues, offering periods of immersion as opportunities to integrate the specific and common realities of each context into the research work of the residents.
+To this end, each partner venue will host and assist one artist in their networking with scientists, craftspeople, researchers and local communities for two to three months, depending on the nature of the project.
+Reading and Conveying a Landscape, the first joint project in partnership with Post Disaster, will be led by least artist-in-residence Martin Reinartz through 2024-2026 in the territory of Taranto (Italy).